community-led-design/kit/src/resources/debriefing.md

 ## How

 There are many ways to do a debrief, from casual to more structured.
-Most importantly it is recommended that the group takes notes or documents the session in some other way.
+Most importantly it is recommended that the group takes notes or documents the session in some way.

 ### Points you may wish to address: